RMS stands for Root Mean Square Value. RMS is a measurement of the magnitude of varying voltage or current.

 What Is A Good RMS for Speakers?

 There is a wide range of RMS for various speakers depending on the location and the required loudness of the speaker.
 However, the wide range of RMS available for various speakers doesn’t necessarily mean that every number increase you have within the range will incur a noticeable loudness or quality of sound.

-Does A Higher RMS Means Louder?
+Does A Higher RMS Mean Louder?

-A higher RMS value in speakers on the surface level means a louder speaker due to the fact that it means that the speaker is capable of taking more audio signal power on a long term basis.
+A higher RMS value in speakers on the surface level means a louder speaker due to the fact that it means that the speaker is capable of taking more audio signal power on a long-term basis.

-However, the human ear can only differentiate between sound of about 3db which translates to doubling the RMS of a speaker.
+However, the human ear can only differentiate between sounds of about 3db which translates to doubling the RMS of a speaker.
 Therefore, even if more RMS means louder it will take more RMS difference to be noticeable

 So whenever you hear the question what does RMS stand for?
 You are now equipped to answer effectively.